stevencharleshuang/ivebin/README.md

 ## Change Log

 I was unable to integrate an external API and a wysiwyg editor for blog content due to time constraints.
-Other than that, I stayed on course for this project.
+I would like to have fully implemented authorization as once logged in, users can access other users' private profile views.
+I would have also liked to have spent a bit more time working on design.
+Other than that, I stayed on course for this project and focused on making MVP.

 ## Issues and Resolutions